abrowne2/prompt-memory/README.md

 # Prompt Memory

-"Prompt Memory" allows you to save and reuse prompts in Cursor.
+This allows you to save and reuse prompts in Cursor.
 You can then add keyboard shortcuts to quickly access and execute them.
 This is useful if you have a lot of frequently used prompts; such as formatting code, adding documentation, or adding tests. **Any wasted keystroke is a waste of time**.

 ## Note